clalil/My_notes/rails_ruby.md

 - Rather than using a CDN.
 - Only works with JQuery, i.e. may not work in other projects where we do not use JQuery.

+# Design sprint
+## Spend time preparing what to build
+- Less issues down the road.

+## Basics of a design sprint
+- Design sprint is a time constraint five-phase process (i.e. in our development process we talk about sprints.
+One week is often considered a part of a sprint (one week, two week or a month sprint).
+The design sprint is when we go over the features we need to have.) to reduce the risk when bringing a new product, service or feature to market.
+- We want to create a bunch of user stories that go over the features we want to add.
+A bunch so that we can pick and choose what we want to create in a specific order.
+- As a group; everyone sits down and discusses what a user story does.
+We assess it as a team so everyone knows how and what and why.
+### Purpose
+- MVP = Minimum Viable Product.
+A product with just enought features so satisfy a customer; to provide feedback for future product develpment.
+We use our user stories to create our MVP.
+- We always want to have a functioning product at each step of the way.
+* Example: LinkedIn MVP core is basically a site where you display your CV to others.
+One layer is security so only one person can change its own CV, another layer is the networking part, another layer is the chat functionality etc...
+* Example: a car's main purpose is to move a person from plance A to place B; the first core functionality could be a skateboard, then a kick bike, then a bicycle (more distance covered), motorcycle (more speed) and car (more security). etc.

+## Lo-Fi's ("a white board")
+- A tiny representation of a concept, a use flow, or an information structure created for getting quick feedback and improving the product.
+- We use a Lo-Fi to make sure that everyone in the group understand what we are trying to build.
+- E.g. we create a Lo-Fi for a login page.
+By adding these small things there will be no confusion as to what everything is and why.)

+## Wireframes
+- Often done with collaboration with a UX designer.
+- Very time consuming and should only be done once you know what you are going to develop.
+- Used to provide a visual understanding of a page early in a project to get stakeholders to become interested.

+## Checklist DEsign sprint
+- Start with the idea and lo-fis
+- Decide what flow you will work on first, how will it interact with the application step by step.
+- Cross check if the wireframes meet the requirements of the client/user.
+- Create acceptance criterias to each story (go into each User story and add acceptance criteria (tasks).
+Once all tasks are checked off - the user story is completed.).
+Approx 4-5 tasks per User Story.
+If you have more tasks than that - you probably need to split your user story into several.
+- Create ERD (optional) is basically a way to illustrate how your database looks; how is all connected?
+- Prioritize stories (in what order should we build these different features?
+Remeber the MVP!
+Does it make sense to build a login functionality if we do not have any products on our website yet?)
+I.e. products, login, payment etc; add complexity!
+- Do a dry-run with the team memebers (time consuming and tiresome process but needs to be done, not uncommon further down that there is a big difference between team members how an application should be).
+I.e. everyone should know where the graphics and functionality are supposed to go so that every team member is on the same page.
+- Add chores ().
+- Add a few stories on the backlog and vote on these.